Last updated 10 June 2022

 - must be commenced within one year from the date of the publication of the matter (s 10AA Limitation of Actions Act 1974 (Qld)) (although the court has power to extend the period by up to three years if it is satisfied that it was not reasonable in the circumstances to have commenced the action within one year)

 - can result in a court ordering the unsuccessful party to pay the legal costs of the other party.

 If someone has published or said something about you that others have seen or heard, and depending on the content of those words or images, in addition to a possible claim for defamation you may also have other legal avenues to consider, for example if the matters:

 - relate to your race, sexuality, religion or a disability

-- are of a threatening or violent nature, and you do not feel safe, call the police
+- are of a threatening or violent nature.
+If you do not feel safe, call police

 If you need something removed from a social media site, the Office of the Children’s eSafety Commissioner publishes a list of social media services safety centres, which will provide you with information and contacts to assist you to make a complaint to the relevant website and ask for content to be removed.
 Prior to having the content removed, you should retain a copy of the content (e.g. take a screenshot or print the material).